AnudeepReddy-Katta/nlp-journey/LSTM & Data Augmentation/README.md

 And hyperparameters as : embedding_dim = 300, num_hidden_nodes = 100, num_output_nodes = 5, num_layers = 2, dropout = 0.2.

 We could achieve training accuracy of 100 % but validation accuracy was not performing well (May be due to simple model & complex data).
 So, we decided to use 5 epochs where the training accuracy is around 78 % and validation accuracy is around 35 %.
-I will be working on it to imrpve further.

 ## Testing our model on 10 custom inputs